dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

-Pulsar should be procced with Nature's Grace to take advantage of the haste buff for the first 6 seconds.
-To achieve this, wait until right after Eclipse ends to proc Pulsar with an unbuffed Starsurge or Starfall (if talented).
-It is still a gain if you need to overcap Astral Power for up to 3 seconds and/or drop Rattle the Stars.
+{{< spell 393961 "Pulsar" >}} can be procced with Nature's Grace to take advantage of the haste buff it applies.
+To achieve this, wait until your current Eclipse ends and proc Pulsar by casting an unbuffed Starsurge/Starfall.
+It is still a minor gain even if you need to overcap Astral Power for a total of 3 seconds and/or drop {{< spell 393954 "Rattle the Stars" >}}.

 <div id="woe">